hoelsner/wireguard-container-endpoint/README.md

 aerich init-db
 ```

-To create a new migration for the project, use the following command:
+To create a new migration for the application, use the following command:

 ```bash
 aerich migrate --name <name of migration>